slejennings/Burrow-Occupant-Chemical-Profiles/README.md

      - Pair: Y or N. Indicates whether there are feather samples from both indivduals that occupied this burrow (aka a breeding pair).

-     - IS_Area: the peak area of the internal standard compounds that was added to each sample (0.5mL of 25 mg/L d8-naphthalene in 100% ethanol).
+     - IS_Area: the peak area of the internal standard compound that was added to each sample (for soil samples this compound was 0.5mL of 25 mg/L d8-naphthalene in 100% ethanol).

      - Wet_Soil_Mass: mass of the sample that was used for chemical analysis in grams.
 Scent compounds were extracted from the headspace above soil samples that were thawed from frozen but still moist/wet.
 This measurement reflects the mass of the sample immediately prior to starting the extraction process.